Stick or twist dilemma for EPL strugglers

 Story highlights

-- Jan transfer window is chance to buy players
+- January window is chance to buy players

 - Decision time for relegation-threatened clubs